Brand new platform

 Suzuki eVitara: Will what takes a long time finally work?

 When it comes to electrification, Suzuki has so far been a blank slate.
 That will change next year.
-The Japanese company presented its first electric vehicle in Milan: The eVitara is based on a brand new e-platform - but it is not really modern.
+The Japanese company presented its first electric car in Milan: The eVitara is based on a brand new e-platform and looks more modern than ever - but not in terms of the drive system.

 With a length of 4.28 meters and a wheelbase of 2.70 meters, Suzuki hits the sweet spot in the car market.
 A medium size, which - with the right use of space - can be absolutely sufficient for small families.
 In the case of the eVitara, the trunk holds a rather meagre 306 liters and headroom in the rear seat is limited.
 On the other hand, you don't sit as uncomfortably low as in other cars.
 If you lay the sliding rear bench seat flat, you get an almost flat loading area.
 The engineers responsible for the development were unable to disclose the total volume at the presentation.